On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Main Results

 where $C$ is constant independent of $n$ and with explicit formula provided in equation \eqref{constant C in first convergence rate}.
 As a result, for any $n_1,n_2\in\mathbb{N}$, it holds that

 \end{theorem}

-\paragraph{Discussion} Theorem~\ref{theorem: rate of Lipschitz} establishes an \(\mathcal{O}(1/n^\alpha)\) convergence rate for weighted graphs sampled from H\"older continuous graphons.
-This rate is known to be optimal for approximating H\"older continuous functions~\citep{schumaker2007spline}.
-Furthermore, the rate for GNDEs we obtain is trajectory-wise (i.e., uniform-in-time), which is strictly stronger than the linear convergence rates established for discrete-layer GNNs on Lipschitz continuous graphons $(\alpha=1)$ ~\citep{maskey2023transferability,krishnagopal2023graph}.
-Finally, we remark that the Lipschitz continuity assumption \hyperref[AS3]{AS3} on the initial feature function can be generalized to Hölder continuity with smoothness exponent $\alpha'\in(0,1]$.
-In this case, by a similar argument, the convergence rate in Theorem \ref{theorem: rate of Lipschitz} becomes $\mathcal{O}(n^{-\min\{\alpha,\alpha'\}})$.
+\paragraph{Discussion} Theorem~\ref{theorem: rate of Lipschitz} establishes an $\mathcal{O}(1/n^\alpha)$ convergence rate for weighted graphs and initial features sampled from their respective underlying H\"older continuous functions.
+This rate is known to be optimal for approximating H\"older continuous functions by piecewise constant functions~\citep{schumaker2007spline}.
+Furthermore, the rate for GNDEs we obtain is trajectory-wise (i.e., uniform-in-time), which is strictly stronger than the linear convergence rates established for discrete-layer GNNs on Lipschitz continuous graphons $(\alpha_1=1)$ ~\citep{maskey2023transferability,krishnagopal2023graph}.